OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 12](images/Slide12.png)

 _Slide 12_<br />
 Tears are hard on your keyboard.
-Click yes and save your hurts feelings for your therapist or cold beer.
+Click yes and save your hurts feelings for your therapist or a cold beer.

 ---